yagop/node-telegram-bot-api/README.md

 <a name="TelegramBot+getChatMembersCount"></a>

 ### telegramBot.getChatMembersCount(chatId) ⇒ <code>Promise</code>
-Returns the number of members in a chat in form of an `Int` object.
+Use this method to get the number of members in a chat.

 **Kind**: instance method of <code>[TelegramBot](#TelegramBot)</code>
 **See**: https://core.telegram.org/bots/api#getchatmemberscount